ColumPaget/Crayonizer/README.md

 ```

 	However, crayonizer is intended to be installed into a directory that is at the 'front' of the user's PATH.
 Symbolic links are then made in that directory that have the same name as a command that one wishes to crayonize, but which point to the crayonizer executable.
-So, if we installed crayonizer to /usr/prebin, then w set our PATH to be:
+So, if we installed crayonizer to /usr/prebin, then we set our PATH to be:

 ```
 	PATH=/usr/prebin:/usr/local/bin:/usr/bin:/bin